susanmarie87/Wild_Boutique/README.md

 * I created this site as a way for my daughter to sell her bracelets online and for myself to begin the process of building a like-minded community through wellness.
 This site will be tailored to suit all of ur customer's needs.

-* This project was built to showcase my abilites in designing and developing a full-stack web application using the django web framework, HTML, CSS, Javascript and Python.
+* This project was built to showcase my abilites in designing and developing a full-stack web application predominantly using  Django, Javascript, Python, Bootstrap.

-* The website I have built is a full stack ecommerce web application for a company that my daughter and I created called Wild Indigos.
-I built a basic front-end website for Wild Indigos for my MS1 but with my skills advancing, I decided to remake the website and add all of the commerce features.
+* The website I have built is a full stack E-commerce web application for a company that my daughter and I created called Wild Boutique.
+I built a basic front-end website for Wild Boutique for my MS1 but with my skills advancing, I decided to remake the website and add all of the commerce features.

-* The application I have developed uses E-commerce functionality, payments are made using Stripe, a blog section for customers to use to create SEO friendly blog posts to increase  organic traffic to the site and a comments section for users to add comments for interactivity with the store and leave comments on blog posts, Only registered users can leave comments and leave reviews, review section so that users can voice their own opinion on specific products, Confirmation emails, CRUD functionality for admin users to add, update and delete products reviews and blog posts, comments, CRUD functionality for users to create read update and delete their own reviews in the reviews section and the ability to delete comments they have left on blog posts, admin have authorisation to do anything on the site.
+* The application I have developed uses E-commerce functionality.
+Payments are made using Stripe.
+Only registered users can leave comments and leave reviews, review section so that users can voice their own opinion on specific products, Confirmation emails, CRUD functionality for admin users to add, update and delete products reviews and blog posts, comments, CRUD functionality for users to create read update and delete their own reviews in the reviews section and the ability to delete comments they have left on blog posts, admin have authorisation to do anything on the site.

 * For the assessor, the admin login details have been included in the comments section when submitting the project.